MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ipackagedebugsettings-enumeratebackgroundtasks.md

 ## -description

-Enumerates background tasks for the processes of the specified package.
+Gets the background tasks that are provided by the specified package.

 ## -parameters